create3000/x_ite/docs/_posts/components/DIS/SignalPdu.md

 Seconds between write updates, 0 means no writing (sending).

+#### Hint

+- *writeInterval* is a nonnegative SFTime duration interval, not an absolute clock time.

 ### SFBool [out] **isNetworkReader**

-Whether networkMode="remote" (listen to network as copy of remote entity)
+Whether networkMode='remote' (listen to network as copy of remote entity).

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isNetworkWriter**

-Whether networkMode="master" (output to network as master entity at writeInterval)
+Whether networkMode='master' (output to network as master entity at writeInterval).

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isRtpHeaderHeard**

 Whether incoming DIS packets have an RTP header prepended.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isStandAlone**

-Whether networkMode="local" (ignore network but still respond to local events)
+Whether networkMode='local' (ignore network but still respond to local events).

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **timestamp**

-DIS timestamp in X3D units (seconds since 1 January 1970).
+DIS *timestamp* in X3D units (value 0.0 matches 1 January 1970) in seconds.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ## Description